.

 Flash in the Sky

-So we see some good old fashioned entrapment.
+So a good old fashioned entrapment is planned.
 There's a new maid cleaning Mr Burns' home, "a pretty one at that!"
 Jane is soon being invited to dinner.
 A friendship develops and soon there's some kissing.
-The critical moment is finally reached- Jane confesses she's already married to a globetrotting husband, who's returned home "suspicious."
-Jane's key line follows- "I wish he were dead."
+He tells her of a recent windfall.
+The critical moment is finally reached.
+Jane confesses she's already married to a globetrotting husband, who's returned home "suspicious."
+Jane's key line follows, "I wish he were dead."
 Philip tells her not to worry and suggests she buys a suitcase exactly like the one he usually travels with.
 "All our troubles will be over."
-But it's the career of Mr Burns that's over.
-He's prepared his bomb and the case swap is made at the airport.
-The aptly named Inspector Hook swoops.

 The Cheaters Menu